 Banking in Iraq

 Iraq’s banking system is highly undeveloped and may not meet the standards that most expats are accustomed to.
 Despite this, there are signs of improvement which are demonstrated by the re-emergence of private banks and the reopening of the Iraq Stock Exchange.

-As part of attempts at national economic rehabilitation and development, the Iraqi government have worked to encourage the presence of international banks in the country.
-A number of international banks have obtained licences to open branches in Iraq.
-Others have formed partnerships with Iraqi banks.
+As part of attempts at national economic rehabilitation and development, the Iraqi government has worked to encourage the presence of international banks in the country.
+A number of international banks have obtained licences to open branches in Iraq, while others have formed partnerships with Iraqi banks.

 Due both to the challenge of opening an Iraqi bank account and the short-term nature of most expat contracts in Iraq, most employers pay their employees' salaries into their foreign bank accounts.

 Taxes in Iraq